Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains

 To address the above questions, we investigate the entanglement dynamics of the AAH model with asymmetric (non-reciprocal) hopping.
-Under OBCs, Anderson localization is accompanied by a re-entrant area law ($S\propto L^{d-1}$) in entanglement entropy, transitioning from an area law induced by the skin effect to an area law induced by Anderson localization.
-The area laws induced by these two different mechanisms can be distinguished by the early stages entanglement dynamics.
+Under OBCs, Anderson localization is accompanied by a re-entrant area law ($S\propto L^{d-1}$) in entanglement entropy, i.e., transitioning from an area law induced by the skin effect to another area law induced by Anderson localization.
+The two area laws induced by these two different mechanisms can be distinguished by the early stages entanglement dynamics.
 Entanglement entropy under the skin effect exhibits initial growth, followed by a period of oscillation, and then gradual reduction.
-The non-monotonic growth observed in the early stages of evolution, as revealed through the density distribution, is driven by the skin effect, which forces particles to evolve in a single direction.
-We demonstrate through early stage entanglement dynamics and density evolution with different initial states that the time it takes for particles to accumulate at the boundary corresponds to the time it takes for entanglement entropy to decrease to a stable value.
+The non-monotonic growth observed in the early stages of evolution, as revealed through the density distribution, is driven by the skin effect, which forces particles to move along a unidirection.
+We demonstrate through early stage of entanglement dynamics and density evolution with different initial states that the time it takes for particles to accumulate at the boundary corresponds to the time it takes for entanglement entropy to decrease to a stable value.
 In contrast, under Anderson localization, the particles are localized at the initial position, which makes the entanglement entropy hardly grow.
 This early behavior is clearly illustrated by two different area law phases.
-Interestingly, by observing the scaling behavior at critical line, we find that a volume law ($S\propto L^{d}$) can emerge between the two types of area law regions.
-Furthermore, we study the entanglement phase transition under PBCs.
+Interestingly, by observing the scaling behavior at critical line, we find that a volume law ($S\propto L^{d}$) can emerge between the two different types of area law regions.
+Furthermore, we also discuss the entanglement phase transition under PBCs.
 As the quasiperiodic strength increases, a log-area law entanglement phase transition occurs, which again satisfies the volume law at its critical point.